 You will notice a resize bar popping up with several anchor points on corners and sides.
 All you have to do is drag and drop the layer selecting the anchor points or image handles.
 To retain the height and width perfectly, hold the Shift key while dragging the layer.

 After you finalize the new layer size to your contentment, just click the checkmark located on the right side of the options bar or simply press the Enter key for Windows and Return key for macOS.
-To increase the layer size, drag away from the center and to decrease the layer size, drag towards the center.
+To increase the layer size, drag away from the center and to decrease the layer size, drag toward the center.

 Immediately after that, layer transformation will start which will take a bit of time.
 From the dialog box below, you can notice the progress of the layer transformation.